Factbox - Uruguay's presidential candidates and their policies

 Vazquez opposed Mujica's legalization of abortion but backed other social reforms.
 His endorsement of a law legalizing the production, distribution and use of marijuana has dented his re-election hopes.

-Vazquez says a third left-wing administration would improve conditions for the most vulnerable, including a program to sponsor full-time carers of the sick.
+Vazquez says a third left-wing administration would improve conditions for the most vulnerable, including a programme to sponsor full-time carers of the sick.

 He pledges to maintain Mujica's tight monetary policy but has not detailed how he would rein in inflation, which stands at 9 percent.